MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

 Installation
 ============

-The MicroEJ core engine and its components are mandatory.
-In the platform configuration file, check :guilabel:`Multi Applications` to install the MicroEJ core engine in "Multi-Sandbox" mode.
+The MicroEJ Core Engine and its components are mandatory.
+In the platform configuration file, check :guilabel:`Multi Applications` to install the MicroEJ Core Engine in "Multi-Sandbox" mode.
 Otherwise, the "Single application" mode is installed.